cyberwani/blunt-wp-starter-theme/README.md

 products because the developer that built it did not have enough forethought to realize that the client might some day want to create "Blog Posts".

-Custom post types and taxonomies solve the sorting mess, code bloat and excessive db queries that are created when one tries to store all content types together in a single post type.
+Custom post types and taxonomies solve the sorting mess, code bloat, excessive db queries and complicate template files that are created when one tries to store all content types together in a single post type.
 If you're creating more than a simple brochure site that will have simple pages and a blog and you're not using custom post types and taxonomies then ***YOU ARE DOING IT WRONG!*** It's time you learned how to use custom post types and taxonomies or it's time for you to stop building WP themes.

 Check out [Custom Post Type UI](http://wordpress.org/plugins/custom-post-type-ui/).
 Its a plugin that makes the process of creating custom post types and taxonomies simple.
-If you look through my custom post type example files you'll see that creating templates for them is really rather stupidly easy.
+If you look through my custom post type example files you'll see that creating templates for them is really rather stupidly easy, if you can understand a basic post (single.php) or archive (index.php) template then you can build templates for custom post types and taxonomies.

 Schema.Org Markup